taichi-dev/taichi/docs/snode.rst

     :parameter snode: (SNode)
     :parameter index: axis (0 for ``i`` and 1 for ``j``)
-    :return: (scalar) the size of tensor alone that axis
+    :return: (scalar) the size of tensor along that axis

     Equivalent to ``tensor.shape()[i]``.